 Having reliable and strong broadband connection is a work from home essential these days.
 And since lockdown, we’ve all become used to the need for Zoom calls.
 However in many places, even big cities, it is not always consistent.
 If you have a lot of family members wanting to stream and download then those video calls may be pixelated, you might experience buffering or your signal strength may just not be fast or strong enough.

-As a backup option, I like the Netgear Nighthawk M2 mobile wifi device.
-As long as you have mobile reception, this is a fast, reliable and safe way to access the internet and also helps you to keep a dedicated work connection.
+As a backup option, I like the NETGEAR Nighthawk M2 mobile wifi device.
+I reviewed this here as part of a collaboration with NETGEAR.
+As long as you have mobile reception, this is a fast, reliable, and safe way to access the internet and also helps you to keep a dedicated work connection.

 A fairly self-explanatory item in the best work from home essentials.